 You'll see a badge showing which version is currently Published and which version you are currently Viewing.
 For unpublished articles (draft, deleted, etc.), an Active badge will let you know which version would be active when you published the article:

 You can make as many changes to the new version as you'd like.
 They won't show until you Activate this version.

-You can also add notes about the content, what's changed between versions, or provide editorial feedback to other content authors in the version Note field.
+This field is a free-form text field.
+You can use it to add notes about the content, what's changed between versions, or provide editorial feedback to other content authors in the version Note field.
 Version Notes are only visible in the article editor:

 These notes are tied to the particular version, so you'll see different notes for each version.
 The text field can hold a large amount of text, and you can use the scrollbar on the right or drag the lower right corner to view additional notes: